Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 - source="Linux_login.csv" host="Linux_Server_" sourcetype="csv" `src_ip="10.11.36.17"`

+- Likewise it will also be useful to look at deletd user or locked out user accounts

+`source="Linux_login.csv" host="Linux_server" sourcetype="csv" name="A user account was locked out"`
+`source="Linux_login.csv" host="Linux_server" sourcetype="csv" name="A user account was deleted"`

+- You can become even more specific to query for a specific domain or a specific day

 - SOAR uses playbooks that dictate respose for typical threats- These can decrease incidence reponse time